Data controller for this website is Parser compliance d.o.o., Zagreb, Croatia, VAT No: 59211267966.

 We process personal data for the six following purposes:

-- sending newsletter via e-mail to our clients, business associates, and persons who gave their consent over Mailerlite system for this purpose, and collecting information on opening email and links,
+sending newsletter via e-mail to our clients, business associates, and persons who gave their consent over Mailerlite system for this purpose, and collecting information on opening email and links,

 Maintenance and improvement of our website